National Premier Soccer League: History

+Logo used from 2003 to 2015.

+A variant of the logo above.

 The National Premier Soccer League began in 2003 as the Men's Premier Soccer League (MPSL) initially as an offshoot of the Women's Premier Soccer League, and marked the first instance of a women's soccer league spawning a men's league.
 The league's first two champions were the Arizona Sahuaros, who had defected to the MPSL from the USL D-3 Pro League, and the Utah Salt Ratz.

 The league expanded into the Midwest in 2005 with the addition of several new teams and a new conference, and changed its name to National Premier Soccer League to reflect its new national footprint; a team from the expansion conference – Detroit Arsenal – won the league in its first year after its eastward expansion.
 The NPSL expanded further in 2007 with the addition of a new Northeast Conference and five new teams from the Eastern United States.
 The first team from the East to win the national NPSL title was the Pennsylvania Stoners in 2008.
 The league has since continued to expand, adding more teams throughout the entirety of the country.

 Since its inception, the league has managed to place at least one team actively playing under its banner into U.S. Open Cup competition.
 Though the showing of the NPSL in US Open Cup play was typically only one or two teams in its first six years, the 2009 and 2010 cups have seen four and three, respectively, NPSL teams in each tournament.
 The recent success of the NPSL in USASA qualifying has encouraged a movement by which the league could have automatic berths in the final tournament.
 The furthest a team from the NPSL has reached in the US Open Cup during the professional era (1997 and onward after the entry of MLS teams) has been the third round.
 However, the Brooklyn Italians have won the US Open Cup outright before the existence of either MLS or the NPSL.

 Although no team has ever won the league twice, the Miami FC camp has won the championship twice as a club.
 Its reserve team (Miami FC 2) won the 2018 title, and its first team (Miami FC) won the 2019 championship.

+In summer 2024, several teams left the NPSL and formed the breakaway League for Clubs, citing poor relations with the league office, concerns about governance and stability, and a desire for a member-driven structure better suited to community-run clubs.
+The breakaway teams included Tulsa Athletic, FC Davis, Napa Valley 1839 FC and Kingston Stockade FC.